Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Abstract

 \section{Abstract}

 Large language models (LLMs) are increasingly embedded in AI-based tutoring systems.
 Can they faithfully model novice reasoning and metacognitive judgments?
 Existing evaluations emphasize problem-solving accuracy, overlooking the fragmented and imperfect reasoning that characterizes human learning.
 We evaluate LLMs as novices using 630 think-aloud utterances from multi-step chemistry tutoring problems with problem-solving logs of student hint use, attempts, and problem context.
-We compare LLM-generated reasoning to human learner utterances under minimal and extended contextual prompting, and assess the models’ ability to predict step-level learner success.
+We compare LLM-generated reasoning to human learner utterances under minimal and extended contextual prompting, and assess LLMs' ability to predict step-level learner success.
 Although GPT-4.1 generates fluent and contextually appropriate continuations, its reasoning is systematically over-coherent, verbose, and less variable than human think-alouds.
 These effects intensify with a richer problem-solving context during prompting.
 Learner performance was consistently overestimated.
+We replicated our findings using the open-source WizardLM-2-7B model.
 These findings highlight epistemic limitations of simulating learning with LLMs.
 We attribute these limitations to LLM training data, including expert-like solutions devoid of expressions of affect and working memory constraints during problem solving.
 Our evaluation framework can guide future design of adaptive systems that more faithfully support novice learning and self-regulation using generative artificial intelligence.

 \keywords{ Large Language Models \and Intelligent Tutoring Systems \and Think-Aloud Protocols \and Learner Modeling \and Metacognition \and Calibration }